klaudia102/generatorREADME.md/README.md

 ## Description

-s
+This project has been created for developers, so they can easily create high quality README.md for their open-source project.
+Due to use of my application, they will save time and effor, and freedom to spend more time on actual project.

 ## Instalation

-s
+N/A
 ## Usage

-s
+To use application, user should enter 'node index.js' command in terminal and answer question.
+README.md wil be created from given answers and placed in repository.

 ## License

-This application is covwe under Apache License 2.0.
+This application is covwe under MIT License.

 ## Contributing

-s
+N/A

 ## Tests

-s
+N/A

 ## Questions

- This application has been created by  s https://github.com/s.
+ This application has been created by  klaudia102 https://github.com/klaudia102.
- If you have any question please send me an email s.
+ If you have any question please send me an email k.kierepka.a@gmail.com.